-The UK is home to 25 zoos, according to Britain Explorer.
-There are also a number of safari parks, such as Knowsley Safari Park in Merseyside and Blair Drummond near Stirling in Scotland.
-In terms of the work available, you could manage the day-to-day operations or ensure the wellbeing of the animals themselves.
+The UK is home to a number of zoos, from Paignton Zoo in Devon up to Edinburgh Zoo in Scotland, and safari parks, such as Knowsley Safari Park in Merseyside and West Midlands Safari Park in Worcestershire.
+In terms of careers, you could manage the zoo's day-to-day operations or ensure the wellbeing of animals.
 Typical roles include zoologist and zookeeper.

 In addition to taking on students and graduates to care for their animals, wildlife charities also require fundraisers to champion the good work they do.
 Among the more hands-on animal jobs are animal nutritionist, animal physiotherapist and animal technician.